Blake-Madden/Wisteria-Dataviz/Labels.md

 via `SetPageHorizontalAlignment()`.

 Most graph types have built-in functions to construct a legend, which can be edited prior to moving into a canvas.
-If edits are made to the returned legend, be sure to call `Canvas::CalculateMinWidthProportion()` (see above) to recalculate its best fit before adding it to a canvas.
+If edits are made to the returned legend, be sure to call `Canvas::CalcMinWidthProportion()` (see above) to recalculate its best fit before adding it to a canvas.

-Uniform Widths {#uniform-widths}
+Uniform Widths
 =============================

 To set a group of labels to a uniform width, call `Label::SetMinimumUserSize()` for each label, passing